rustcohlnikov/awesome-frontend-security/README.md

 # Awesome Frontend Security [![Awesome](https://awesome.re/badge-flat2.svg)](https://awesome.re)
-> 💜A curated list of tools, articles &amp; resources to help take your frontend security to the next level.
+> 💜 A curated list of tools, articles &amp; resources to help take your frontend security to the next level.
 > Feel free to contribute!

 ## Contents